r94o/CV/README.md

 I have now graduated and have learnt more than I ever could imagine.
 I can't wait to put my knowledge into practice and make a difference within a company from day 1.

-I believe the best way to learn is independant research, asking questions and simply getting involved.
+I believe the best way to learn is independent research, asking questions and simply getting involved.
 I care about **how and why** things work rather than simply that it works.
 I have a drive to succeed and to produce the best work I can.

 What excites me about this industry is that it is constantly evolving.
 There are endless routes you can take there is no limit to how much you can learn.
 I value the openness to sharing knowledge and this is something I definitely want to be a part of.